leovx/spring-boot-actuator-pcf-bug-demo/README.md

 The extension should be a unnecessary bean to instantiate when health endpoint is not manually included.

 # Trigger Conditions
-0. Running on Cloud Foundry envrionment
+0. Running on Cloud Foundry environment
 1. Using Spring Boot Actuator 2.6.x (Current latest = 2.6.2)
 2. Using Spring Cloud
 3. In your config file, manually include some endpoints but not 'health'